saud-learning-services/instructions-and-other-templates/sauder-ops-guide-jupyter-env-and-launch.md

    > This will automatically name the environment to be the same name as the project folder (i.e. the-project)
    3. Select import and wait for installation to complete

+> Note - this can take some time (upwards of 20 minutes)

    ![anaconda-import-box](./imgs/sauder-ops-guide/anaconda-import-box.png)

    **Now you're all set up!
 Time to [run it](#-ran-it-before-start-here)**